 Bids not received by the deadline must be returned.

 Once all bids have been received, the person responsible for the RFX must ensure that each member of the evaluation team independently scores each response.
 The scores will be collated by the responsible person, and the evaluation team will convene to discuss the scoring and create a shortlist of vendors.
 The shortlisted vendors will be interviewed using a standardized format and set of questions to achieve a level playing field.
-After the interviews, the evaluation will meet again to share scores and select a winner.
+After the interviews, the evaluation will meet again to share scores and select only the highest ranked submission(s) that have met all mandatory requirements set out in the related procurement document.

 RECO has the right to cancel any RFX, at its sole discretion, at any time during the procurement process.
 This fact is to be included in all RFX documentation.